Skip to main content

 Sources

-Last updated: February 2026.
+Last updated: June 2026, with the official May 2026 CPALE results (30.83%).
 Statistics compiled from official PRC releases and verified news sources.